 • 🧘♂️ 5:30-5:45am: 10-minute meditation (used to use Headspace, now I do this solo)

-• 💻 5:45-7:00am:Eat the frog” deep work, paired with my trusty Costco cold brew or PRÉS protein coffee when trying to get my protein up—plus starting with 20 mins of my sun lamp, the Northern Light Boxelite).
+• 💻 5:45-7:00am:Eat the frog” deep work, paired with my trusty Costco cold brew when trying to get my protein up—plus starting with 20 mins of my sun lamp, the Northern Light Boxelite).

 • 👨👩👧 7:00-8:00am: Family time (making breakfast for the family, plus helping them get ready for school).
 I currently eat for breakfast a whole carton of egg whites (50ish grams of protein), chopped up veggies, whatever spices I feel like that day, and sauerkraut or kimchi on top.
 If this sounds gross to you, imagine how my kids feel (they get something else).